paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/backing/prospective-parachains.md

     been backed.
   - Sent by the Backing Subsystem after it successfully imports a statement giving a candidate the necessary quorum of backing votes.
-- `ProspectiveParachainsMessage::GetBackableCandidate`
+- `ProspectiveParachainsMessage::GetBackableCandidates`
-  - Get a backable candidate hash along with its relay parent for a given parachain, under a given relay-parent (leaf) hash, which is a descendant of given candidate hashes.
+  - Get the requested number of backable candidate hashes along with their relay parent for a given parachain,under a given relay-parent (leaf) hash, which are descendants of given candidate hashes.
   - Sent by the Provisioner when requesting backable candidates, when selecting candidates for a given relay-parent.
-- `ProspectiveParachainsMessage::GetHypotheticalFrontier`
+- `ProspectiveParachainsMessage::GetHypotheticalMembership`
   - Gets the hypothetical frontier membership of candidates with the given properties under the specified active leaves' fragment trees.
   - Sent by the Backing Subsystem when sanity-checking whether a candidate can be seconded based on its hypothetical frontiers.
-- `ProspectiveParachainsMessage::GetTreeMembership`
-  - Gets the membership of the candidate in all fragment trees.
-  - Sent by the Backing Subsystem when it needs to update the candidates seconded at various depths under new active leaves.
 - `ProspectiveParachainsMessage::GetMinimumRelayParents`
   - Gets the minimum accepted relay-parent number for each para in the fragment tree for the given relay-chain block hash.